 This Centuries-Old Remedy is back.

-Tinctures have been around since 1000 AD, people used it to alleviate many health problems, from regulating hormones to easing anxiety to improving digestion and so much more.
+Tinctures have been around since 1000 AD, people used them to alleviate many health problems, from regulating hormones to easing anxiety to improving digestion and so much more.
 Keep on reading to find out what are the benefits for this great old-remedy that’s back on track.

 What are tinctures?